measurement-factory/squid-notes/thumbs.md

 ----

-Squid does not officially support any OpenSSL derivatives such as BoringSSL or LibreSSL, but if you, at your own risk, want to switch among those libraries, then install _each_ library in a library-specific location that is not known to any other package or library.
+<a name="admin-cfg-openssl-forks"></a>Squid does not officially support any OpenSSL derivatives such as BoringSSL
+or LibreSSL, but if you, at your own risk, want to switch among those libraries, then install _each_ library in a library-specific location that is not known to any other package or library.